yigit/android-priority-jobqueue/README.md

 Priority Jobqueue is an implementation of [Job Queue](http://en.wikipedia.org/wiki/Job_queue) specifically written for Android where you can easily schedule jobs (tasks) you want to run on the background to improve UX and application stability.

+It is written flexibility & functionality in mind, not performance but we'll improve performance once API and functionality list gets more stable.

 Since an example is worth thousans of works, here it is:

 File: SendTweetJob.java